How Many Tesla Cybertrucks Have Been Ordered? Facts & FAQ

 Can I Order a Cybertruck?

-There have been many ups and downs with the Cybertruck reservation system since it opened almost three years ago.
+There have been many ups and downs with the Cybertruck reservation system since it opened over three years ago.
 When ordering first began for North Americans in 2019, you could choose your powertrain.
 All it took was some basic information and a fully refundable $100 deposit, and you could snag your place in line.